Small Intestinal Bacterial Overgrowth: What to Know

 Lactose Intolerance

-People with lactose intolerance cannot digest lactose, a sugar in milk.
+People with lactose intolerance are unable to digest lactose, a type of sugar found in milk.
 A small but significant number of people with lactose intolerance also have small bowel bacterial overgrowth.
-In a study published in the Saudi Arabia Journal of Gastroenterology, researchers found that 18% of subjects with IBS were lactose intolerant.
+In a study published in the Saudi Arabian Journal of Gastroenterology, researchers found that 18% of subjects with IBS were lactose intolerant.

 Sleep Apnea

-Bacterial overgrowth syndrome may contribute to sleep apnea.
-A 2022 study suggests considering it in the treatment of sleep apnea.
+Bacterial overgrowth syndrome may contribute to the development of sleep apnea.
+A 2022 study suggests considering it as part of the treatment for sleep apnea.

 Restless Legs

-Restless legs syndrome (RLS) is when you have an uncontrollable urge to move your legs.
+Restless legs syndrome (RLS) is characterized by an uncontrollable urge to move your legs.
 It typically occurs in the evenings while sitting or when you first lie down to go to bed.
-Recent research has found a strong association between IBS and RLS.
-In a study published in 2012, researchers found that 25% of people with RLS suffered from small intestine bacterial overgrowth syndrome compared to 6.5% of controls.
+Recent research has found a strong correlation between irritable bowel syndrome (IBS) and restless leg syndrome (RLS).
+In a 2012 study, researchers found that 25% of people with RLS suffered from small intestine bacterial overgrowth syndrome, compared to 6.5% of the control group.

 Diabetes

 If you have been diagnosed with Diabetes and Diabetes from digestive symptoms, you may have small bowel bacterial overgrowth.
-A recent study observed that small bacterial overgrowth was present in 43% of diabetic patients with chronic diarrhea, and 75% had a positive change in their symptoms after being treated with antibiotics.
+A recent study found that small bacterial overgrowth was present in 43% of diabetic patients with chronic diarrhea, and 75% experienced a positive change in their symptoms after treatment with antibiotics.

 Histamine intolerance

-Histamine intolerance results from an excess production and a reduction in the breakdown of histamine Bacterial overgrowth syndrome may be a cause of histamine intolerance.
+Histamine intolerance results from an excess production and a reduction in the breakdown of histamine.
+Bacterial overgrowth syndrome may be a contributing factor to histamine intolerance.

 Osteoporosis